cohayes/Dosadi/docs/latest/01_agents/D-AGENT-0023_Groups_and_Councils_MVP.md

   - Shares local information (pod meetings).
   - Nominates 0–2 **pod representatives** (spokespeople).

+- Implementation note: newly elected pod representatives immediately receive a high-priority `FORM_GROUP` personal goal to pull them toward the hub and form or sustain the proto-council.

 Pods are the first site where:

 - Informal leadership emerges.